 This event has been limited to just 15 places, to anyone over the age of 18 years, at a reasonable £10.50 per person.
 These will go quickly so book your place today by emailing firstname.lastname@example.org

 Did you know that there are 18 species of bat in the UK?

 The Friends of Brislington Brook are very excited to announce we will be hosting a FREE evening bat walk along Brislington Brook through St Anne’s Woods on Saturday 14th April 2018.

 Come and find out more about these remarkable little creatures on a guided walk with Avon Bat Group expert David Brown.

 This is a FREE community event, funded using our 4th place Airbus Community Award money, but we always welcome any donations to be able to run similar future events.

 Places are limited, and need to be booked in advance by emailing email@example.com

 There is no minimum or maximum age limit for this event, but please consider ability limits before booking a place.
 The walk will be at dusk with minimal light on moderately rough ground.
 Please ensure you are a competent walker, not afraid of the dark and wear appropriate clothing and footwear.
 Please do not bring any pets or pushchairs (which may cause hazards in the dark).
 Anyone under the age of 18 must be accompanied by a responsible adult.
 If you want to bring young children we would encourage you to use a backpack or sling to carry them along the walk.
 If you have any questions please do ask.

-The start time and meeting point will then be confirmed via email before the 22nd September.
+The start time and meeting point will then be confirmed via email before the event.
 Priority given to those who have volunteered for FoBB, attended or supported FoBB meetings, or collected Evening Post Airbus Community Award tokens for us.